Common Metadata Repository (CMR)

 Consistent Metadata Representation

-- The CMR's ingest framework supports services which validate distinct metadata standards such as ECHO10, GCMD DIF, and ISO19115 against a common set of core metadata elements described in the Unified Metadata Model (UMM).
+- The CMR's ingest framework supports services which validate distinct metadata standards such as ECHO10, GCMD DIF, and ISO19115 against a common set of core metadata elements described in the UMM.

 For example, for collection metadata records, a UMM-C record may be mapped to any other supported collection metadata standard such as ISO 19115-1, ISO 19115-2, ECHO 10, DIF 9, or DIF 10.
 Records created using any of those supported standards may be mapped to any other of those supported standards by first mapping to the UMM-C.